How to Use

 If your model is infeasible, you can try exploring the infeasibility with JuMP.compute_conflict! and JuMP.copy_conflict.

-Note: Not all solvers support this functionality.
+Not all solvers support this functionality; please check depending on each case.

 Use energy_problem.model